-For establishments with 20-249 employees that are required to report, OSHA estimates that it will take a typical employer about 10 minutes to create an account and another 10 minutes to enter the required information from the Summary of Work-Related Injuries and Illnesses (Form 300A).
+OSHA estimates that it will take a typical employer about 10 minutes to create an account and another 10 minutes to enter the required information from the Summary of Work-Related Injuries and Illnesses (Form 300A).

 Establishments must submit the information electronically and may not submit the information on paper.
 Employers who do not have the necessary equipment or internet connection may submit their data from a public facility, such as a library.
 OSHA also intends to provide an interface for entering data from a mobile device.